mohikhan/Conway-Game-Of-Life-Algorithm/README.md

 1) Any live cell with two or three live neighbors survives;
 2) Any dead cell with three live neighbors becomes a live cell;
 3) All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

+The universe was initially populated with a glider pattern and animate its progress.